LASIRE Lab, University of Lille (France)

 National Research Council of Canada

 Mohamad Sabsabi obtained his PhD in plasmas physics from the University of Paris XI in 1988.
 He spent more than 3 decades developing laser-based spectroscopic techniques.
-He holds 22 patents and published over 600 papers and conference papers covering fundamental aspects and industrial applications of laser-induced plasmas in mining, agricultural, metallurgical, pharmaceutical and manufacturing sectors.
-He is currently a Principal Research Officer at NRC leading an advanced sensor technology platform and program lead for the Clean Production Program (CPP) at NRC.
+He holds 22 patents and published over 600 papers and conference papers covering fundamental aspects and industrial applications of laser-induced plasmas in mining, agricultural, metallurgical, pharmaceutical, aerospace and manufacturing sectors.
+In 2019 he received the LIBS Award on fundamental and in 2021 he received the International LIBS Summit Award in Beijing for quantitative LIBS.
+He is currently a Principal Research Officer at NRC leading an advanced sensor technology platform.

 CEITEC Brno University of Technology (Czech Republic)